 • thyroid cancer;

-The loss of such an important organ has a strong effect on the patient's endocrine system.
-It also affects the psychological state and physical activity of a person.
+The loss of such important body has a strong influence on endocrine system at the patient.
+This also affects psychological condition and on physical activity person.

 Consequences

-After surgery to remove the thyroid gland, the patient may immediately feel pain in the back of the neck and throat.
-In addition, the site of the surgical intervention - the incision itself - may swell.
+After surgery to remove the thyroid gland, the patient may immediately feel painful sensations in the back of the neck and throat.
+In addition, the surgical site, the incision itself, may swell.

-However, the patient's well-being improves significantly within two to three weeks after the operation.
+However, the patient's well-being improves significantly within two to three weeks after surgery.

-Sometimes people have minor changes in voice caused by irritation of the larynx due to the use of an endotracheal tube during surgery, and sometimes more serious disturbances of the vocal apparatus.
+Sometimes people experience slight changes in their voice caused by irritation of the larynx due to the use of an endotracheal tube during surgery, and sometimes more serious violations voice apparatus.

-Not in all surgical cases the entire organ is removed.
-When most of the gland is removed, a lack of calcium is formed in the body.
+Not all surgical cases involve removal of the entire organ.
+When most of the gland is removed, a calcium deficiency occurs in the body.

-In addition, after the operation, there may be such serious consequences as:
+In addition, after surgery there may be such serious consequences, How:

 • Changes in the functioning of the parathyroid gland.

-• Rare but dangerous cases of bleeding (only 0.2 percent of cases).
+• Rare, but dangerous cases bleeding (only 0.2 percent of cases).

-• Possible recurrence of secondary hypothyroidism and TSH - dependent tumor caused by the absence of postoperative therapy with Levothyroxine.
+• Possible relapse of secondary hypothyroidism and TSH – dependent tumor, caused by the lack of postoperative therapy with Levothyroxine.

-• Hoarseness, weakness of voice, voice dysfunction arising from damage to the recurrent nerve.
-Respiratory dysfunction is sometimes observed.
+• Hoarseness, weak voice, vocal dysfunction resulting from damage to the recurrent nerve.
+Sometimes there is a disturbance in respiratory function.

-Most operations to remove the thyroid gland use a modern method of neuromonitoring.
-However, even its ultra-precise work cannot guarantee the integrity of the nerve nodes after the operation.
+Most surgeries to remove the thyroid gland use a modern method of neuromonitoring.
+However, even its ultra-precise work cannot guarantee the integrity of the nerve nodes after surgery.

-First of all, this is due to damage to nerve tissues caused by the appearance of scars, hematomas and postoperative edema on them.
-Complications may persist for 3 months in a patient.
+First of all, this is due to damage to nerve tissue caused by the appearance of scars, hematomas and postoperative edema.
+Complications may persist for 3 months in the patient.

-Nervous dysfunction affects the motor activity of the halves of the larynx.
-In the case when it lasts less than one year, they speak of paresis of the larynx.
+Nerve dysfunction affects motor activity half of the larynx.
+In cases where it lasts less than one year, they speak of laryngeal paresis.

 Recovery period after surgery

-The hardest part is the recovery process for voice functions after thyroid surgery.
+The hardest thing is happening recovery process for voice functions after thyroid surgery.

 Signs of paresis that occurs on one half of the larynx include: